-During the financial year, Mind in Kingston was managed by a Board of 7 Trustees.
-The Board has overall responsibility for the charity, and ensures that its governance, finance and management structures are managed appropriately.
+During the financial year, Mind in Kingston was managed by a Board of 6 Trustees.
+The Board has overall responsibility for the charity, and ensures that its governance, finance, and management structures are managed appropriately.
 The Board has appointed a chair to oversee the board's activities and chair the monthly board meetings.
 Kevin Mitchell became the chair in March 2021 and remained in post throughout this financial year.
-Melissa Tanudirdja stood down as the Treasurer in March 2024 and Gerard Doyle was appointed interim Treasurer.
+Gerard Doyle was appointed interim Treasurer for part of the 2024/25 financial year.
+The charity is currently seeking a new Treasurer.

 The operational responsibility of the charity is delegated to the Chief Executive Officer, who is in a full-time paid post.
 The CEO is responsible for 29 staff, seven of whom are full time with the remainder being part time.
-The new Senior Leadership Structure consists of the CEO, the Director of Operations, the Director of Development and the Executive Assistant.
+The new Senior Leadership Structure consists of the CEO and the Director of Operations.

 The Management Team consists of the Counselling & Wellbeing Manager, the Finance Officer, the Alfriston Outreach Manager and the Kingston Peer Support Service Manager.
 These teams provide supervision to their staff and volunteers and oversee the delivery of the charity's services.

 The Board meets approx. every 6 weeks to consider reports and recommendations made by the Senior Leadership Team.
-There are four Sub-committees which support the work of the Board.
+There are three Sub-committees which support the work of the Board.

 The Finance Sub-Committee meets monthly to monitor and scrutinise the financial activities and planning of the charity and to provide recommendations and specific advice to the Board when required.
-Its membership consists of the Treasurer, Chair or Vice-Chair, a Trustee, the CEO, the Directors of Operations and Development and the Finance Officer.
-There is a Contract, Tenders and Funding sub-group that oversees all fundraising activities for the organisation.
+Its membership consists of the Treasurer, Chair or Vice-Chair, a Trustee, the CEO, the Director of Services and the Finance Officer.